tbuchan1997/safeguarding-project/README.md

-# Board Game Guardians
+# Safeguarding Information Hub

 [View live project here on GitHub](https://github.io/tbuchan1997/safeguaridng-project)

-The **Board Game Guardians** is a board game club dedicated to fostering a fun and inclusive environment while championing the importance of community safeguarding.
-Aimed at board game lovers in and around Preston, Lancashire, who want to socialize and connect, the club goes beyond games by raising awareness and educating members on safeguarding practices.
-Through local outreach projects and community-led discusion, **Board Game Guardians** teaches members how to look out for one another, creating a collective responsibility for safety.
-With scheduled game sessions, the club offers a space where fun and learning about community safeguarding go hand in hand, ensuring a protected and respectful environment for everyone.
+The **Safeguarding Information Hub** is a digital resource dedicated to promoting awareness and best practices in safeguarding.
+Aimed at individuals, families, and communities seeking to understand and engage with safeguarding issues, the hub serves as an accessible platform for essential guidance and education.
+Beyond simply providing information, the **Safeguarding Information Hub** empowers users to take proactive steps in protecting themselves and others by offering resources on identifying and addressing potential risks.
+Through the use of practical advice, the hub fosters a collective responsibility towards safety and respect, creating a supportive, informed environment for everyone.

 <br>